tsairinius/dragon-boat-seat-assignment/README.md

 install all necessary dependencies: npm install

+Jest is used for unit testing.
+Please use node version 14.x.x when running the tests.
+Use the following command to run unit tests: npm test

 In order to run the webpage, you will need to create a local server.
 To do so, follow the steps below:
 1. In a terminal, navigate to the dragon boat repository and execute the following command: python -m SimpleHTTPServer 1337